SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/02-Problem-03.md

 `customerInfo (personalId)`: **personalId** is of **type number**

-Check if the given **personalId** corresponds to a customer in the customers array, if not throw a new error:
+Check if the given **personalId** corresponds to a customer in the customers' array, if not throw a new error:

 `We have no customer with this ID!`